AshwinBalasubramanian/Excel/README.md

 1.The company has seen a growth of 3% Profit in FY2022 compared to its profit% in FY2021

-2.January has been the best selling month
+2.Q4 sales has got better during FY2022, with November being the best selling month

 3.Amoung the listed, Product41 is the best performing in-terms of sales across both years